mastodon/documentation/content/en/entities/Announcement.md

 ---
 title: Announcement
-description: Represents an announcement set by an administrator.
+summary: Represents an announcement set by an administrator.
 menu:
   docs:
     parent: entities